fluentforward/cljs-binding/examples/dynamic/README.md

 # binding-maptest

-A simple example for the cljs-binding library showing how bindings can applied to content generated using crate.
+A simple example for the cljs-binding library showing how dynamic bindings can be applied

 ## Usage